 See J. Price McNamara For All Your ERISA Needs

 If you are dealing with ERISA questions or a difficult ERISA case, you need an experienced ERISA attorney to help with your case.
 J. Price McNamara and his experienced team can help.
 His Houston, TX ERISA firm has the skills, experience and knowledge to help you get the outcome you desire for your case.
 There is no better time than now to get us started on your case, so call us today to schedule your free case review.
-The legal team at the Law Offices of J. Price McNamara is ready and waiting to help you with your ERISA case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is ready and waiting to help you with your ERISA case.
 So call us now to get an experienced ERISA attorney on your side and a free case review.